Baloch Regiment: The Madras Army

 In the 18th century, British possessions in India were divided into the 'Presidencies' of Madras, Bengal and Bombay.
 Each presidency maintained its own army, and it was not until the end of the 19th century that a unified command was established for the British Indian Army.
 For more than fifty years, the Madras Army was engaged in the struggle for control of South India and was largely responsible for the British defeat of Tipu Sultan and the French.
-It also took an active part in the wars against the Mahrattas, dispatched a number of overseas expeditions and played a major role in the conquest and pacification of Burma.
+It also took an active part in the wars against the Marathas, dispatched a number of overseas expeditions and played a major role in the conquest and pacification of Burma.
 The Baloch Regiment's Madrassi origins are derived from the five battalions it inherited from the 8th Punjab Regiment in 1956.
-The 1st Battalion was raised in 1798 at Masulipatam, as 3rd Extra Battalion of Madras Native Infantry, and was known as MacLeod ki Paltan (MacLeod's Battalion) after the officer, who raised it.
+The 1st Battalion was raised in 1798 at Masulipatam, as 3rd Extra Battalion of Madras Native Infantry, and was known as MacLeod ki Paltan (MacLeod's Battalion) after the officer who raised it.
 It was designated as the 1st Battalion 15th Regiment in 1800, and 29th Regiment of Madras Native Infantry in 1824.
 The battalion was dispatched to Ceylon to suppress a rebellion of the Sinhalese in 1818.
 In 1832, it was stationed at Malacca, Malaya, when it was again engaged in suppressing a revolt in the State of Naning.
 2, 3, 4 & 5 Baloch were also raised as battalions of Madras Infantry in 1799–1800.
 In 1824, they were designated as the 30th, 31st, 32nd & 33rd Madras Native Infantry respectively.
-The 30th & 32nd Regiments took part in the First Burma War, while the 30th, 31st & 33rd fought in the Third Anglo-Mahratta War of 1817.
+The 30th & 32nd Regiments took part in the First Burma War, while the 30th, 31st & 33rd fought in the Third Anglo-Maratha War of 1817.
 The 31st Regiment, then known as 1st Battalion 16th Regiment (or Trichinopoly Light Infantry), greatly distinguished itself at the Battle of Mahidpur.
 It was styled as Light Infantry in 1811, as a reward for a 25-mile forced march in support of a retreating force; when it arrived just in time to turn the tables in a minor engagement near Mysore.
 The 33rd Regiment first made its name in the Travancore War in 1809, when the battalion repulsed a force of 3000 rebels at Cochin.
 All four battalions saw considerable action in Central India against the Marathas during the Great Indian Rebellion of 1857-58.

 29th Madras Native Infantry (1 Baloch).